-Aurora University has implemented an updated General Education program that applies to all new students entering the university as of Summer 2014.
-(Students who entered in previous years should consult the catalog pertaining to their first academic year at Aurora University in regard to General Education requirements.)
+Aurora University is implementing an updated General Education program that applies to all new students entering the university as of Summer 2016.
+(Students who entered the university from Summer 2014 through Spring 2016 should see below; students who entered prior to Summer 2014 should consult the undergraduate catalog in place when they entered in regard to their General Education requirements.)

 The General Education curriculum is designed to contribute to a student's growth throughout the first three years of study, allowing students to develop essential academic skills and to shape their sense of purpose, responsibility, and global citizenship.
 In particular, the interdisciplinary core courses within the curriculum draw primarily on full-time faculty, allowing students to develop early ties with faculty within and beyond their majors.
-These courses provide a shared experience for all Aurora University students, while encouraging them to make conections within the course and with their other courses.
-Students are actively encouraged to use their elective choices to build on the breadth of learning being provided within the core.
+These courses provide a shared experience for all Aurora University students, while encouraging them to make connections within a course and with their other courses.

 General Education requirements (with no grades lower than “C”) are as follows: